 Mendip Rocks!
 Festival – 30 September to 31 October 2017

-This year we have six weeks of rocky inspired events to celebrate the 450 million year geological history of the Mendip Hills.
-Events for all; family fundays, guided walks, and tours of working and disused quarries and caves, practical drystone walling, stone carving and geological mapping workshops.
+1,037 people attended the 31 events including: family fundays, guided walks, and tours of working and disused quarries and caves, practical drystone walling, stone carving and geological mapping workshops.

-Click here for a full festival programme with booking details – Mendip Rocks!
+Click here for a full festival programme – Mendip Rocks!
 Festival 2016 Programme

 Charterhouse Mining Reserve